 Ans:

-Azure’s variables Values that you wish to use in your pipeline can be stored in pipelines.
-They can be dynamically set during pipeline execution and defined at many scopes, including pipeline, stage, task, or step.
-Variables are used to hold strings, numbers, or secrets (such as tokens or passwords) that can be used as references across the pipeline to safeguard sensitive data, make pipelines more generic and reusable, and simplify configuration.
-They are essential for parameterizing your pipelines, which makes CI/CD procedures more adaptable and manageable.
+Azure’s variable values can be stored in pipelines and used during execution.
+They can be defined at various scopes, including pipeline, stage, task, or step.
+Variables hold strings, numbers, or secrets (such as tokens or passwords) that can be referenced throughout the pipeline.
+They are crucial for safeguarding sensitive data, making pipelines more generic and reusable, and simplifying configuration.
+Variables are essential for parameterizing pipelines, which enhances the adaptability and manageability of CI/CD procedures.

 8. What are Deployment Groups in Azure Pipelines?